Creative Icebreakers, Introductions, and Hellos for Teachers, Trainers, and Facilitators

 Allow five to ten minutes for setup and drawing.
 When all posters are complete, have people introduce themselves using their name drawing.
 Depending on the size of the group, you may want to debrief in smaller groups.
 If possible, leave the drawings posted throughout your training session.

-- Narrow the focus of the words.
-For instance, all words must be adjectives, nouns, or verbs related to work, related to foods you like, etc.
+Narrow the focus of the words.
+For instance, all words must be adjectives, nouns, or verbs related to work, related to foods you like, and so forth.

 4. I Remember